 What is carecareers?

-carecareers gives you the opportunity to interact with people already in the sector and to develop a deeper understanding of what the sector can offer you.
-On the carecareers website you can browse through the jobs, resources and careers information, and interact with your peers and colleagues.
-Our Career Consultants are also available to provide career advice and support to jobseekers and advertisers between 9am and 5pm, Monday to Friday (AEST).
-To contact them please phone 1300 637 637 or email email@example.com.
+carecareers gives you the opportunity to learn from people already in the sector and to develop a deeper understanding of what the sector can offer you.
+The carecareers website offers a wide variety of resources and careers information,

 What is the disability, community and aged care sector?

-Primarily comprised of government-funded organisations, not-for-profit (NFP) organisations, charities and benevolent institutions, the sector is currently enjoying a period of unprecedented growth.
-It is anticipated that tens of thousands of new jobs will be created over the next 5 years as demand grows because of Australia's ageing population and the advent of the National Disability Insurance Scheme (NDIS).
+With a large component of not-for-profit (NFP) organisations, charities and benevolent institutions, the sector is currently enjoying a period of unprecedented growth.
+It is anticipated that tens of thousands of new jobs will be created over the next five years.
+Taht is because demand is growing as Australia's population ages and the National Disability Insurance Scheme (NDIS) rolls out.

 How is carecareers changing the perceptions of the sector?

-With research showing that many in today’s society have general misconceptions about what it means to work in the sector, carecareers’ award-winning marketing initiatives have used the positive experiences of real sector workers to build public awareness of the benefits of working in it.
+Research has shown that many in today’s society have general misconceptions about what it means to work in the sector. carecareers’ award-winning marketing initiatives have used the positive experiences of real sector workers to build public awareness of the benefits of working in it.